 Step 3.
 Download disk cloning software

 We recommend the EaseUS Disk Copy because of the versatility it possesses.
 With just a click, the process is easier for those who don't know how to clone NVMe to SATA SSD.
-Besides, the software also performs other features like:
+It can also let you clone a hard drive with bad sectors and clone NVMe SSD to NVMe SSD.
+The software also performs other features like:

 Download and install this software, and follow the guide to see how to clone NVMe to SATA SSD.